Rule against perpetuities

 The rule against perpetuities serves a number of purposes.
 First, English courts have long recognized that allowing owners to attach long-lasting contingencies to their property harms the ability of future generations to freely buy and sell the property, since few people would be willing to buy property that had unresolved issues regarding its ownership hanging over it.
 Second, judges often had concerns about the dead being able to impose excessive limitations on the ownership and use of property by those still living.
-For this reason, the rule only allows testators (will-makers) to put contingencies on ownership upon the following generation plus 21 years.
-Lastly, the rule against perpetuities was sometimes used to prevent very large, possibly aristocratic estates from being kept in one family for more than one or two generations at a time.
+For this reason, the rule allows testators to put contingencies on ownership only provided that no interest created vest later than 21 years after the death of some specified person alive at the creation of the interest.
+Lastly, the rule against perpetuities was sometimes used to prevent very large, possibly aristocratic, estates from being kept in one family for more than one or two generations at a time.

 The rule also applies to options to acquire property.
 Often, one of the objectives of delaying the time of vesting is to avoid or reduce taxation of some sort.
 For example, a bequest in a will may be to one's grandchildren, often with a life interest to one's surviving spouse and then to the children, to avoid the payment of multiple death duties or inheritance taxes on the testator's estate.
 The rule against perpetuities was one of the devices developed to at least limit this tax avoidance strategy.